-Choosing a Mouse
+Choosing a Pet Mouse

 At the pet store, make sure to check out at least a few mice before you choose the one you want to bring home.
 Check the ears and tail of each mouse.
 Healthy ones have clean, pink skin.
-Other good signs are smooth and clean coat, energetic behavior and a nice, clean nose.
+Other good signs are a smooth and clean coat, energetic behavior and a nice, clean nose.

 Since mice need to be held in clean environments, don’t forget to check the cage they live in.
 It should be a neatly set up and well-maintained cage.
 This is another indicator that the mouse is as healthy as possible.

 A good mouse breeder is aware that mice should be separated based on gender.
 Their breeding period starts when they reach 6 to 8 weeks of age.
-The reason why this is important is because this can be a really stressful period for the female.
+The reason why this is important is that this can be a really stressful period for the female.
 Exposing them to that much stress can easily cause health problems.

 You also need an attachable water bottle to keep your mouse hydrated.
-In pet stores they usually sell water bottles that are specifically made for mice or hamsters.
+In pet stores, they usually sell water bottles that are specifically made for mice or hamsters.
 Since mice are energetic and playful, they need something to play with.
 You can find plenty of toys in the store that will keep them entertained.

 If you can find a toilet paper tube or something like that in your house then you might not even need to buy those toys.
 It is also important to give them something like cardboard or wood to chew on.